oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/all_products.rst

 Configure All Products Page
 ===========================

-In your Oro management console, you can enable and configure All Products page for the OroCommerce front store.
+In your Oro management console, you can enable and configure All Products page for the OroCommerce storefront.
 When configured, such page should display all available products from the :ref:`master catalog <user-guide--web-catalog>` grouped by categories.

 To configure All Products page:

 1. Enable **All Products Page** in system configuration on the required level (globally or per website).
-2. Add it to the front store as part of either your :ref:`web catalog <user-guide--web-catalog>` (**Marketing > Web Catalog**) or a :ref:`frontend menu <doc--menu-config-levels>` (**System > Frontend Menus**).
+2. Add it to the storefront as part of either your :ref:`web catalog <user-guide--web-catalog>` (**Marketing > Web Catalog**) or a :ref:`frontend menu <doc--menu-config-levels>` (**System > Frontend Menus**).

 .. contents:: :local: